What is DeFi? A beginner's guide to decentralized finance

 At its core, Bitcoin (BTC) carries qualities touted as pillars of decentralization.
 DeFi, however, expands on those qualities, adding additional capabilities.

 A subcategory within the broader crypto space, DeFi offers many of the services of the mainstream financial world in a fashion controlled by the masses instead of a central entity or entities.

-Lending may have started it all, but DeFi applications now have a number of use cases, giving participants access to saving, investing, trading, market-making and more.
-Decentralized finance’s ultimate goal is to challenge, and eventually replace, traditional financial services providers.
-DeFi often harnesses open-source code, giving anyone the opportunity to build on preexisting applications in a permissionless, composable manner.
+Lending may have started it all, but DeFi applications now have many use cases, giving participants access to saving, investing, trading, market-making and more.
+Decentralized finance’s ultimate goal is to challenge and eventually replace traditional financial services providers.
+DeFi often harnesses open-source code, allowing anyone the opportunity to build on pre-existing applications in a permissionless, composable manner.

 “Finance” is easy to understand, but what is “decentralization?”
 In short, decentralization means that no chief body controls something.
 To an extent, banks and other financial institutions have power over your funds.
 These entities can freeze your assets, and you are at the mercy of their hours of operation and cash reserves.

 The decentralization aspect of DeFi is not only a dispersal of power but also a dispersal of risk.
 For example, if a company holds all of its customer data in one spot, a hacker needs only to access that particular site for a vast amount of data.
 In contrast, storing that data across several locations or removing that single point of failure could improve security.